jadecobra/python_tdd_exercises/source/conventions.rst

   []
   {}

-Your Integrated Development Environment (IDE) will take care of this for you
+The Integrated Development Environment (IDE) takes care of this

 .. _conventions_quotes: